 After a few e-mails back and forth with other volunteers I found a time to meet up with Mairead (a kind and gentle Irish woman that has lived in Luxembourg for many years) this morning for my first class.
 I wasn’t sure what to expect.
 The only note I received about the classes was that many of the people spoke little to no English and would only be in this transitional camp for a few weeks to months.

 Mairead sent me an e-mail telling me how to get to the camp, an old industrial warehouse that many don’t know about, just a 3 minute drive from my house.
 Drive past the supermarket parking lot and stop at the gate for the guards who will need to see your ID and usher you in.
 Upon arrival I saw a few men going from building to building and a couple of security guards.
 It was very laid back.
 There were beautiful murals on the walls outside and in the building.
 We met in the parking lot with her husband and she proceeded to show me around and give me the history of the building, the murals and how the Croix-Rouge has been housing the refugees here since November 2015.
-It was a point for families and men but is not just a camp/center for men.
+It was a camp for families and men but is now just a camp/center for men.
 There are other camps in the area that cater to families.

 As we walk into the building there are men milling around, saying “Bonjour” or “Moin” – hello in French and Luxembourgish – with a smile.

 Mairead explains how many men are housed here, around 150 now, and how they go about their daily routine, which includes language lessons onsite in English, French and Luxembourgish if they wish.
 Language is very important since you can’t get a job unless you have one or more of the national languages – French, German or Luxembourgish.
 English is also very well-spoken in Europe.